surge-synthesizer/surge/README.md

 ### Install prerequisits

 * Install Git, Visual Studio 2017 or 2019
-* If you want to build an installerinstall Inno Setup.
+* If you want to build an installer, install Inno Setup.
 * When you  install Visual Studio, make sure to include the CLI tools and cmake, which are included in 'optional CLI support' and 'toolset for desktop' install bundles.